 Stopping Meloxicam cold turkey can also lead to stomach or bowel problems such as diarrhea, ulcers, and bleeding, as well as liver or kidney damage.
 In addition, individuals taking Mobic had a high number of liver enzymes in their bodies.

 Mental Dependency May Also Result in the Following Side Effects of Stopping Meloxicam:

 - Increased pain

-Abuse of meloxicam is classified as a mental health disorder that can be treated through a variety of psychological and behavioral therapies along with peer support.
-If patient experience extreme or uncontrolled pain, a medical professional will suggest the most suitable alternative to alleviate the pain or rehabilitation program, that eases the withdrawal process and treats patient’s conditions.
+If a patient experiences extreme or uncontrolled pain, a health professional will suggest the most suitable alternative to alleviate the pain or a rehabilitation program that eases the withdrawal process and treats the patient’s conditions.

 - Goulet JL, Buta E, Brennan M, Heapy A, Fraenkel L., Discontinuing a non-steroidal anti-inflammatory drug (NSAID) in patients with knee osteoarthritis: Design and protocol of a placebo-controlled, noninferiority, randomized withdrawal trial, https://www.ncbi.nlm.nih.gov/pubmed/29198731